kanika-salania/Asset-Dashboard/README.md

-# KPIT-Asset-Dashboard
+# Asset-Dashboard
 This app is used to determine certain values, filter out assets, and predict when an asset should be replaced within a company.
-Originally used by KPIT's IT team. :)

 # IT Streamlit App